 PRagMatic Pediatric Trial of Balanced vs. nOrmaL Saline FlUid in Sepsis (PRoMPT BOLUS)

-This study is currently not recruiting.
+This study is now recruiting.

 PRagMatic Pediatric Trial of Balanced vs. nOrmaL Saline FlUid in Sepsis (PRoMPT BOLUS) is a clinical trial to compare two commonly used treatments for pediatric sepsis to see if one is more effective and safer than the other.
 The treatments in this study are two different intravenous fluids: normal saline and lactated Ringer’s.